 5 Clicks to Implement the Dividend Stock Screeners

-You now have six key strategies available in your screener list already populated with potential investments.
+You now have six key strategies available in your screener list that are already populated with potential investments.

 4. Search & Select Your Dividend Stocks

-Now that you have set up your selected dividend screeners in just a few clicks, you can start the fun work of investigation and analysis.
+Now that you have set up your selected dividend screeners in just a few clicks, you can start the fun investigation and analysis work.

 5 Easy Steps to Investigate Your Screened Dividend Stocks